tic-tac-token/ttt-book/src/chapters/1/writing-the-first-test.md

 }
 ```

-While we're here, let's take a moment to cover a few Solidity concepts...
+And while we're here, let's take a brief detour to cover a few Solidity concepts...